Rob de Nijs: Life and career

-De Nijs, supported by The Lords, won a talent contest in 1962 and released the first single, "Ritme van de Regen" the same year, which is a great success.
-In 1965, The Lords signed with another label, prompting De Nijs to part ways with them and embark on a joint circus tour with Johnny Lion.
+De Nijs, supported by The Lords, won a talent contest in 1962 and in the same year released his first single, "Ritme van de Regen", which was a great success.
+The Lords signed in 1965 with another label, prompting De Nijs to part ways with them and embark on a joint circus tour with Johnny Lion.
 By 1967, De Nijs was a free agent; he performed at small venues and worked as a bartender for a living.
 His attempts to keep up with the zeitgeist, including "Bye Bye Mrs. Turple", failed; he only made the headlines by marrying his girlfriend Elly.
-In 1969, De Nijs competed in the Dutch heat of the Eurovision Song Contest and through musicals like Sajjuns Fiksjen, he secured a role in the children's TV series Oebele and Hamelen in which he played Bertram Bierenbroodspot.
-SingerBoudewijn de Groot and songwriter Lennaert Nijgh helped him relaunch his singing career, and in 1973 he was back in the charts with "Jan Klaassen de Trompetter".
+De Nijs competed in 1969 the Dutch heat of the Eurovision Song Contest, and through musicals like Sajjuns Fiksjen he secured a role in the children's TV series Oebele and Hamelen in the latter of which he played Bertram Bierenbroodspot.
+Singer Boudewijn de Groot and songwriter Lennaert Nijgh helped him relaunch his singing career, and in 1973 he was back in the charts with "Jan Klaassen de Trompetter".

-The hits continued through 1975-1976, notably "Malle Babbe" and "Zet een Kaars voor Je Raam" (a Dutch translation by Lennaert Nijgh of David McWilliams's "Can I Get There by Candlelight?").
-In 1977 De Nijs released Tussen Zomer en Winter, a concept-album chronicling the change from a hot summer's day to a cold winter's night, which starts with the hit song "Het Werd Zomer", a translation from the Peter Maffay song "Und Es War Sommer", and ending with "In De Winter", a translation of the Janis Ian song "In The Winter".
+The hits continued through 1975 and 1976, notably "Malle Babbe" and "Zet een Kaars voor Je Raam" (a Dutch translation by Lennaert Nijgh of David McWilliams's "Can I Get There by Candlelight?").
+In 1977 De Nijs released Tussen Zomer en Winter, a concept album chronicling the change from a hot summer's day to a cold winter's night, which starts with the hit song "Het Werd Zomer", a translation from the Peter Maffay song "Und Es War Sommer", and ending with "In De Winter", a translation of the Janis Ian song "In The Winter".
 The album also features translations of Lou Reed's "Perfect Day" and The Beach Boys' "Disney Girls (1957)".

 De Nijs released Met Je Ogen Dicht ("With Your Eyes Closed") in 1980, which included the top 10 hit "Zondag" and became the Netherlands' best-selling album of the year.
-He met Belinda Meuldijk, who gave up her own singing career (after releasing only one single in 1979) to become his chief songwriter and later his second wife - they married in 1984 and got two sons.
+He met Belinda Meuldijk, who gave up her own singing career (after releasing only one single in 1979) to become his chief songwriter and later his second wife; they married in 1984 and had two sons.
 Their first collaborative works were collected on the 1981 album De Regen Voorbij ("Past The Rain").
-De Nijs had a Christmas #2 hit in 1985 with the peace anthem "Alles Wat Ademt" from the album Pur Sang; the English version, "Let Love Be The Answer", was later recorded by US-exile singer Joe Bourne for his Bourne in Holland-album of translated covers.
-In 1986, De Nijs released an album of covers from the 1950s/1960s-era; it included his version of "Living Doll" shortly after the Comic Relief-remake topped the charts.
+De Nijs had a Christmas No. 2 hit in 1985 with the peace anthem "Alles Wat Ademt" from the album Pur Sang; the English version, "Let Love Be The Answer", was later recorded by US-exile singer Joe Bourne for his album of translated cover versions, Bourne in Holland.
+In 1986, De Nijs released an album of covers from the 1950s and 1960s; it included his version of "Living Doll" shortly after the Comic Relief remake topped the charts.